mggg/mggg.github.io/_posts/2024-05-28-gerrysuite.md

 Each of these optimization classes has three different modes:

-1. **Tilted Runs:**  In a tilted run, we always accept a proposed plan with a better score, and we accept a worse-scoring plan with a user-chosen probability $p$.
+1. **Tilted Runs:**  In a tilted run, we always accept a proposed plan with a better score, and we accept a worse-scoring plan with a user-chosen probability _p_.
 2. **Short Bursts:** The short bursts heuristic—originally proposed for redistricting by Zach Schutzman and then studied in the paper
-   ["Voting Rights, Markov Chains, and Optimization by Short Bursts"](https://arxiv.org/abs/2011.02288) by MGGG collaborators (Cannon, Goldbloom-Helzner, Gupta, Matthews, and Suwal)—starts from some plan and then performs $b$ steps of an unbiased random walk (the user sets the number
+   ["Voting Rights, Markov Chains, and Optimization by Short Bursts"](https://arxiv.org/abs/2011.02288) by MGGG collaborators (Cannon, Goldbloom-Helzner, Gupta, Matthews, and Suwal)—starts from some plan and then performs _b_ steps of an unbiased random walk (the user sets the number
-   $b$, known as the _burst length_).
-A new burst of length $b$ is then run starting from the most extreme configuration found in the previous burst, and we iterate.
+   _b_, known as the _burst length_).
+A new burst of length _b_ is then run starting from the most extreme configuration found in the previous burst, and we iterate.
 3. **Simulated Annealing:** This is an optimization technique borrowed from statistical physics.
 The basic idea is to start a chain "hot,” meaning that every proposed new plan is accepted.
    As time passes, the chain "cools,” making it less and less likely for lower scores to be accepted.
-The probability is governed by a value called $\beta$, which varies on a user-chosen temperature schedule, creating a heating and cooling cycle that repeats over the life of the chain.
+The probability is governed by a value called beta, which varies on a user-chosen temperature schedule, creating a heating and cooling cycle that repeats over the life of the chain.